-As an adult I went with my friends after work to a keep fit class.
-I clearly remember the PE teacher coming alongside me as I was doing another press up and he said to me, “Well done”.
+As an adult, I went with my friends to a keep fit class.
+I clearly remember the P.E. teacher coming alongside me as I was doing another press-up and saying, “Well done”.
 Here I was, a mature adult feeling so good and trying even harder.
-It was a lesson I will remember.
+It was a lesson I have always remembered.

-It is most interesting to watch professional sportsmen, in rugby, cricket and football and to see the improvement in their play when they are confident, it is most marked.
+I find it most interesting to watch professional sportspeople to see the improvement in their play when they are confident; it is most marked.
 The confidence seems to increase their potential, their play is more fluid.
 There is a saying among those who are interested in these matters, “As is confidence, so is capacity”.

 Success breeds success

-William Murray, who wrote the Peter and Jane series, said that sometimes the thrill of success can lead a child into continually re-reading the first book mastered.
+My father William Murray, who wrote the Peter and Jane series, said that sometimes the thrill of success can lead a child into continually re-reading the first book mastered.
 A teacher in his school said that one of his pupils took her Key Words 1a book home to show off her reading progress.
-She told the teacher the next day with shining eyes, “I read it to my mum and she was so hexcited I read it to my dad and he was so hexcited I read it to my auntie and she was so hexcited I read it to my brother and he was so excited!”
+She told the teacher the next day with shining eyes, “I read it to my mum and she was so excited I read it to my dad and he was so excited I read it to my auntie and she was so excited I read it to my brother and he was so excited!”

-It’s good to encourage and to give time and recognition of success.
-Success breeds success, and I learned long ago that the Key Words with Peter and Jane series, which is so carefully constructed, gives the best possible chance to children to learn successfully.
+It’s good to encourage and give time and recognition of success.
+I believe success breeds success, and I learned long ago that the Key Words with Peter and Jane series, which is so carefully constructed, gives the best possible chance to children to learn to read successfully.

 So let’s celebrate achievements and build strong future adults by building children’s confidence.
-As William Murray said, “The first steps should be easy, learned in a happy atmosphere, and effort rewarded with praise and encouragement.”
+As my dad said, “The first steps should be easy, learned in a happy atmosphere, and effort rewarded with praise and encouragement.”

 TagsClassroom learning | English as a first language | Key Words